jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/3_Optim_Basics.typ

 // -------------------------------------------------------------------------- //

 Finally, having addressed multidisciplinary optimization, it is pertinent to acknowledge the concept of multi-objective optimization.
 While optimization theory encompasses numerous additional concepts and methodologies, this section focuses on selected aspects that provide the necessary foundation for understanding the optimization framework presented in @chap_4_0_4 and its subsequent results in @chap_5_0 to @chap_5_3.
 Multi-objective optimization addresses scenarios where multiple objectives require simultaneous consideration.
 These objectives may exhibit various relationships: they might be physically correlated, partially aligned, or contradicting.
 In aircraft design, for instance, two distinct objectives might include maximum range and payload capacity, where increasing one inherently reduces the other due to fundamental physical constraints.
 Multi-objective optimization theory is well documented in the literature @Sengupta2016 @Cui2017 @Blank2020.

 // --------------------------------- summary -------------------------------- //
-// summary based on the provided text above is missing. add things that were explained, defintion of objective function, design variables, bounds, constraints, difference betweeng loabl and gradient based optimizer, practical example how optimiaztion funciton is found...
-// be concise and clear
 #summary_([

-This has been a brief summary of essential aspects of optimization.
-Important terminology was introduced, including objective functions, design variables, constraints, and boundaries.
-For real-wordl relevance through an concrete example of finding an proper objectiuve funciton it was explained how this process can be iterative.
+Essential aspects of optimization terminology were introduced, including objective functions, design variables, constraints, and boundaries.
-Inspired  again from real-world demands it was explained why local optiima sometimes suffice and global optima are not necessary.
-Moreover, the difference between gradient based and gradient free optimiaztion was epxlained
+The iterative nature of formulating complete optimization problems was demonstrated through a practical example, emphasizing the intricate relationships of integrating these components into a coherent problem definition.
+The elaboration established the practical relevance of local optima in real-world applications and examined the distinctions between gradient-based and gradient-free optimization.
 Optimization is a very large field that finds application in various industries.
 For interested readers, several helpful book resources can be listed: @Gritzmann2013 @Papageorgiou2015 @Stein2018 @Stein2018a @Koop2018 @Grimme2018 @Scholz2018 @Jarre2019 @Dietz2019 @Schumacher2020.
 Finally, for multidisciplinary optimization, reference is made to the textbook @mdobook.

 ])